Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Duality of Spinor Quintom Universes

 Consequently, the dual form of Lagrangian reads,

-Contrasting the Lagrangian derived from Eq. (\ref{action}) and its dual form in (\ref{lagrangian}), we may see, with the dual transformation, if the original Lagrangian is for a Quintom-A model the dual one is for a Quintom-B one, and vice versa.
-With this property, it is possible that the early Universe can be linked to other epoches of the universe.
-While from the Eq. (\ref{bw}), one can expect a symmetrical evolutions of the EoS comparing with its dual:\\ (i). there is
+Contrasting the Lagrangian derived from Eq. (\ref{action}) and its dual form in (\ref{lagrangian}), we find that if the original Lagrangian is for a Quintom-A model, and the dual one is for a Quintom-B one by the dual transformation, and vice versa.
+With this property, it is possible that one model for the evolution of the universe can be connected to others.
+While from the Eq. (\ref{bw}), one can expect a symmetrical evolution tracks of the EoS comparing with its dual Eq. (\ref{eos}):\\ (i).
+There is

-which gives a Quintom-A scenario by describing the universe evolves from Quintessence-like phase with $w_{\psi} > -1$ to Phantom-like phase with $w_{\psi} < -1$; \\ (ii). there is
+which gives a Quintom-A scenario by describing the universe, and the universe evolves from Quintessence-like phase with $w_{\psi} > -1$ to Phantom-like phase with $w_{\psi} < -1$; \\ (ii).
+There is

-which gives a Quintom-B scenario for which the EoS is arranged to change from below $-1$ to above $-1$; \\
+which gives a Quintom-B scenario and for this scenario, the EoS is arranged and changes from below $-1$ to above $-1$; \\ Solving the Einstein equation (\ref{FE}) and its dual form (\ref{lagrangian}), we may discuss different periods of the evolution of Quintom universe.

-For our detailed discussions, we will consider three kind of special forms of power-law-like potentials and perform its semi-analytic solution to present the dual characteristics, then we take special form of potentials to study its numerical solutions.
+To discuss in detail, we will consider three special kinds of power-law-like potentials and perform its semi-analytic solution to present the dual characteristics, then we take these potentials to study its numerical solutions.